CarolinaYuyueZhu/bootcamp_carolina_zhu/project/README.md

 ## Stage 01 – Problem Framing & Scoping
 - **Research Question**: Are individual stock returns strongly correlated with the overall market index?
-- **Hypothesis**: Stocks such as AAPL and MSFT will show a positive correlation with the S&P 500.
+- **Hypothesis**: Stocks such as A and B will show a positive correlation with the C.
 - **Scope**: Use daily closing prices over the past 3–5 years.
 The project focuses on correlation analysis rather than predictive modeling.

 ---